 The purpose of the contest is to recognize student artwork which focuses on Latino culture and heritage and to build excitement for higher education.

 The Latino Youth Conference Planning Committee will select three winners from the pool of entries.
-The winning artwork will be used for the conference program cover, posters, flyers and t-shirts.
-The conference will be held on March 3, 2015 at the Grand Rapids Community College Ford Fieldhouse.
+The winning artwork will be used for the conference program cover, posters and flyers.
+The conference will be held on March 8, 2016 at the Grand Rapids Community College Ford Fieldhouse.

 Guidelines for artwork